simonklee/godis/readme.md

 * Commands API exactly mimics the Redis commands.
 It is extremly consistent with the real deal.
-* Flexible design to with the goal of bringing support for pipelining to the client.
+* Flexible design with the goal of bringing support for pipelining.

 ## Install